Tag: advice for caregivers

 Self-Care Tips For Caregivers

-Artful graphic with the words "self-case for caregivers" in the center, surrounded by colorful badges with words of positive encouragement in them.
+Artful graphic with the words "self-care for caregivers" in the center, surrounded by colorful badges with words of positive encouragement in them.
+These words are inspirational for those who support others for a living.

 Caring for a loved one with a disability is one of the most meaningful roles you can have — but it’s also one of the most demanding physically, emotionally and spiritually.
 Caregivers often pour so much of themselves into the needs of others that they forget to check in with their own well-being.
 Over time, this can lead to stress, exhaustion, or even burnout.